BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_property-doctor.md

 Gray cells are missing properties. **Clear** keeps the property name and writes an empty value; **Delete Property** removes the property.
 Formula and linked-value cells are evaluated for the document row where they are applied.

 To delete one property across multiple documents, right-click its column header or open the column-options menu and select **Mark property for deletion (visible rows)**.
-Property Doctor marks the property in every editable visible row; filtered-out and read-only rows are not changed.
-Select the checked command again or use the delete icon in the header to undo the pending deletions.
+To delete several properties together, select their visible column checkboxes and use **Mark selected properties for deletion (visible rows)** from any selected column.
+Using the command from an unselected column affects only that column.
+Property Doctor marks the properties in every editable visible row; filtered-out and read-only rows are not changed.
+Select the checked command again to undo the affected columns, or use a header's delete icon to undo only that column.
 Select **Apply changes** to remove the properties from the documents.

 ## Find, Filter, and Fill